The Desire Project

 Women’s desire issues have not been adequately addressed — we think we can help.
 It’s time to level the desire playing field.
 The Desire Project brings together a team of experts in sexual disorders and psychedelics to drive clinical outcomes for HSDD.
 Our proposed clinical study will focus on the root cause of millions of women’s sexual desire issues.
 The Desire Project introduces a new focus in mental health care, combining MDMA and psychotherapy.

 Addressing a long-overlooked issue in women’s health with psychedelic research

-Hypoactive Sexual Desire Disorder (HSDD) has only been recently recognized as an issue, perhaps as a consequence of the historic taboos of speaking about female desires, yet the topic of male sexual dysfunction is widely spoken about.
+Hypoactive Sexual Desire Disorder (HSDD) has only been recently recognized as an issue, perhaps as a consequence of the historic taboo surrounding female desires (yet, the topic of male sexual dysfunction is widely spoken about).
 This limits the conversations around shared experiences and potential for solutions.
 The Desire Project aims to eliminate the stigma affecting female desire and open the door to empowerment.

 We believe that mental health and sex are intimately tied, with sexual health contributing to overall well-being and female sexual desire being rooted in the mind.
 Sex prompts the release of endorphins that influence mood, promote emotional intimacy, and ultimately impact certain relationships.

 Throughout our investigation of female sexual desire disorders, we found that current solutions on the market do not solve the underlying issues and challenges that impede on women’s sexual function.
 We imagine a care paradigm whereby psychedelic-assisted psychotherapy becomes common practice for women suffering from decreased desire.

 MINDCURE’s research into female Hypoactive Sexual Desire Disorder (HSDD) brings together a team of experts in sexual disorders and psychedelics to drive clinical outcomes and promote female sexual desire using MDMA.

 The Struggle of Desire